Conditions & Injuries We Treat

 How can physiotherapy help?

-Physiotherapy treatment focuses on reducing swelling and improving lymphatic flow through techniques such as manual lymphatic drainage (a gentle, specialised massage), compression therapy using bandages or sleeves, and therapeutic exercises to encourage fluid movement.
-Education on skin care and lifestyle modifications is also important to prevent complications like infections.
-The goal is to manage symptoms, improve limb function, and enhance quality of life.
+Physiotherapy manages swelling and improves lymphatic flow using manual lymphatic drainage, compression therapy, therapeutic exercises, and education on skin care and lifestyle modifications.
+The goal is to reduce symptoms, restore function, and enhance quality of life.

 • What is diastasis recti?